TRecViT: A Recurrent Video Transformer: Conclusion

 \section{Conclusion}

-We propose a novel video architecture \ssm\ that alternates gated linear recurrent units (LRUs) modelling the temporal dynamics in the video with ViT blocks modelling the spatial and channel dimensions.
-The proposed model outperforms or obtains competitive performance compared to strong baselines (ViViT-L, VideoMAE) on supervised and self-supervised tasks, while having a much smaller number of parameters and significantly reduced memory footprint and FLOPs count.
-In terms of limitations, our study focuses on doing a first investigation into using LRUs for the video domain and we obtain favourable results on multiple datasets and tasks compared to strong baselines.
-However, more experimentation and model scaling are required to obtain SOTA results on all these tasks.
-Given that the training dynamics for gated LRUs are stable and controllable by design, plus the reliance on (pre-trained) ViT blocks give a strong indication that achieving SOTA is possible.
-We leave this investigation for future work, together with further analysis of training dynamics, and integration into various downstream tasks, \eg video-language tasks or Robotics tasks.
+We propose a novel causal video architecture \ssm\ that alternates gated linear recurrent units (LRUs) modelling the temporal dynamics in the video with ViT blocks modelling the spatial and channel dimensions.
+Notably, this is the first causal architecture in the SSM video models family.
+The proposed model outperforms or obtains competitive performance compared to strong causal and non-causal baselines on supervised and self-supervised tasks, while having a much smaller number of parameters and significantly reduced memory footprint and FLOPs count compared to vanilla Transformer video models.
+Our study indicates that temporal linear recurrence combined with spatial self-attention is a natural and effective parameterisation for video modelling, given the sequential nature of videos as defined by the arrow-of-time.